Bard

 In graduate school, I studied journalism and became a reporter, honing my storytelling skills in a different medium.
 Later, as a teacher in San Diego, I had a band with colleagues and students, and we would perform at the school.
 In private, I kept composing and built a treasure trove of songs.

-After ever singing and 25 years of playing the piano — and decades of wanting one — I bought a Celtic harp and taught myself to play, using the piano as a guide.
+After decades of singing and playing piano — and long wanting one — I bought a Celtic harp and taught myself to play, using the piano as a guide.

 Years later, I presented and sang about this at (South by Southwest) SXSW Edu 2019 and then later during lockdown at the (Associazione Europea di Musica e Comunicazione) AEMC and New Chaucer Society Conferences and Don’t Block Your Blessings Festival and Der Nister.